pigreco-luogoideale/deploy-hugo-gh-th/README.md

 the `config` directory and run the docker with the command `rclone config`, then follow the procedure for your FTP.
 Run that command every time you need to support another FTP server.

+## Configuration

+TODO

+# Important notes

+ - The current code assumes that public is the output directory of the hugo website.
+Please, make sure your hugo project compiles correctly and outputs in that directory.